RF Terminology A–Z

 Return Loss

-The ratio of reflected signal power to incident power, expressed in dB.
-A higher return loss value indicates a better impedance match. >14 dB return loss corresponds to VSWR < 1.5:1.
+A measure (in dB) of how much signal power is reflected back toward the source due to impedance mismatch.
+A higher return loss value indicates a better impedance match. >14 dB corresponds to VSWR < 1.5:1.

 RG Cable